Mansfield Woodhouse: Roman Period

-The Romans had a fortress and a civilian settlement in the area (remains of two Roman Villas were famously found here by Major Hayman Rooke in the 1780s).
-A Roman tessellated pavement was found in one of the Villa’s near Mansfield Woodhouse.
+The Romans had a fortress and a civilian settlement in the area (remains of two Roman Villas were found here by Major Hayman Rooke in the 1780s).
+A Roman tessellated pavement was found in one of the villas near Mansfield Woodhouse.

-13th and 14th Century’s
+13th and 14th Centuries

 The area declined after the Romans left but by the 13th century, there was a growing settlement of smallholders.

-On the road to Edwinstowe Peafield Lane, stands the Parliament Oak, which, according to legend, was once the location of a session of Parliament held by King John and Edward I. There is a commemorative plaque.
+Off the road to Edwinstowe, Peafield Lane, stands the Parliament Oak, which, according to legend, was once the location of a session of Parliament held by King John and Edward I. There is a commemorative plaque.

 On 12 September 1304, fire destroyed the settlement, including its timber-framed church.
 The settlement was rebuilt using local materials and the new stone-built church, Church of St Edmund, still stands.

-Tudor/stuart Times
+Tudor/Stuart Times

 The town recovered and by Tudor times, was home to a number of wealthy families.
 Farming and quarrying were the main livelihoods.